Castor Oil Enema- What Is it And What Are Its Benefits?

 - You’ll need an enema kit.
-We do not recommend enema bags as they don’t generate enough pressure to push the oil up your rectum ( the end part of the large intestine), and they are not generally good for taking oil enemas.
+We do not recommend enema bags as they don’t generate enough pressure to push the oil up your rectum (the end part of the large intestine), and they are not generally good for taking oil enemas.
 Syringes work best for oil enemas.
-We suggest that you buy a standard syringe from an Ayurvedic Panchkarma centre near you.
+We suggest that you buy a standard syringe from an Ayurvedic Panchkarma center near you.

 - All oil enemas should be done on a full stomach.
-You can schedule your castor oil enema after lunch or between 10am and 2pm, as your body’s ability to absorb is at its peaks at this time.
+You can schedule your castor oil enema after lunch or between 10 am and 2 pm, as your body’s absorption, especially nutrient absorption abilities, is at its peak at this time.

 - You can use 60-90ml of castor oil safely at one time.

 - Warm the oil till it’s lukewarm.
 This will increase its absorption in the colon.

 - Insert the nozzle and inject into the colon.
 If possible, find someone else to do the honors for you (maybe your partner).
 The best way is to lie on your left side with the left leg straight, and right knee bent.
 Make sure that you are able to reach your anus to squirt in the enema.
 If unable to do so, you may need to call out to someone for assistance.

 - Make sure to push in the nozzle about 3 inches.
 Relax and inject the oil.

 - Leave a small amount of oil in the syringe.
 Why?
 So that you don’t push in any air into your rectum with the oil…

 - Retain the oil for as long as possible (recommended time – 30 mins.).